danwalterlink/vault/dnd.mechanics.md

 saving throws
 attack rolls

+## action economy
+-> hybrid d6/d20 system
+turn rate: resource expenditure rate per turn conversions prorate. whenever you convert activity dice, you either:
+- remove one
+- shrink dice size

-## action dice
+## activity dice
-your action dice size is equal to your proficiency dice's -> resource system
+your activity dice carry over. you cannot store more than double your turn rate in dice your action dice size is equal to your proficiency dice's -> resource system

 ## heroic actions
-much like legendary creatures have access to additional actions in legendary actions, heroic actions may be taken by creatures if they expend heroic inspiration. when you take a heroic action, you may
+much like legendary creatures have access to additional actions in legendary actions, heroic actions may be taken by creatures if they expend heroic inspiration. you may take a heroic action on your as a by spending:
+- heroic inspiration
+- half your available hit dice, rounded up
+- your activity dice maximum
+you cannot take heroic actions if you
+- cannot gain heroic inspiration
+- if you are incapacitated

-## heroic: action surge
+### heroic: surge
-you may spend/do up to double your turn rate, by trading:
-- last turn's remaining resource at half the rate
-- this turn's remaining resource at rate
-- next turn's remaining resource at half the rate
-(or unlimited, but usage prorates)
--> convert into action dice(?)
+you may take an additional action.
 : traits have action dice usage templates/associations -> tied to proficiency dice size, multiply and/or add with modifiers

-action class: (more dex, yields more speed)
-  reaction: speed

-actions have different additional costs: ie. spells somatic components require movement speed. this means that some spells can be cast

 minimal ritual:
 - dc check to cast, fail to make less effective

+## martial features
-## maneuver: power attack
+### maneuver: power attack
-((-1 attack roll := +2 damage)x up to weapon dice size/2)xup to prof mod
+((-1 attack roll := +2 damage)x up to weapon dice size/2)?(up to prof mod)
+(improved by brute)

-## maneuver: precision attack
+### maneuver: precision attack
-((-1 attack roll)xweapon dice size/2 := expanded clean hit range // crit range)x up to prof mod
+((-1 attack roll)xweapon dice size/4 := expanded clean hit range // crit range)x up to prof mod
+-> power stance: 2 weapon of same type: benefit (improved by cunning/witty fighters)

+### maneuver: honed attack
+both precision and power at half efficiency
+-1att x dmgDiceSize/2 = +2dmg+dmDiceSize/2)
+improved by weapon mastery
+-> variant: if longsword: when you expand crit range: 20, 1, 19, 2, ... instead.
+  (optional variant): if you expand your crit range this way, the lowest roll not resulting in a crit becomes a crit miss instead

-## focus: enhanced attack
+### focus: enhanced attack
 concentrate on applying a maneuver to an attack without expending resources.
 If a feature allows you to expend additional resources, you may apply them at a rate of normal expenditure/prof mod (rounded down)
 (this implies that if you lose concentration, you lose the attack advantage. you roll concentration checks as if concentrating on a spell. similarly, a spellcaster that casts a spell that doesn't ask concentration, while casting, you still roll for concentration checks as if you were concentrating.)

+### fighting style: orthodox
+stance: you cannot critically strike, but your clean hit range expands by 2 and
+mastery: your clean hits deal brutal damage

-## focus: mage slayer
+### focus: mage slayer
   if a creature takes a magic action within your reach, you may expend your reaction to make an opportunity attack against that creature. the target rolls d20 tests made this way to maintain concentration on casting or continuing spells with disadvantage.